-Passion is the petrol that keeps the engine of your life running.
+Passion is the petrol that keeps the engine of your life running like a flame.
 Its powerful energy is the secret behind success, achievement, and a joyous life.
 Suma Varughese explores how to achieve and retain this eminently desirable quality

 In March 2012, I went for a holiday to Kashmir, with two of my close friends, Harvinder Kaur and GL Sampoorna.
 We stayed with another close friend, Chitra Jha, one of Life Positive’s prolific writers.
 One afternoon, we went to Dachigam, a national park situated in the midst of Srinagar, the capital of Kashmir, perhaps after Mumbai, the only city in India to host a national park.

 As Harvinder was unwell, only Sampoorna and I went, armed with an introduction to the director of the National Park, Naseer Ahmed.
 We caught him at a busy moment, and he sent us on our way to explore the beautiful park, which had a sanctuary for animals so tame that leopards would playfully nuzzle the hands of their keeper, or flop on the ground with their bellies exposed and paws dangling like giant tabbys, while massive Himalaya bears would rise on their hind legs, press themselves against the fence and grin at us.